 - In another large bowl, mix together all of the other ingredients.
 Stir the pumpkin mixture into the flour mixture just until combined.

 - Pour the mixture into greased loaf pans.
 You can either make two large loaves or five 5.75X3 inch pans.
 I actually made one large loaf and two smaller ones and it worked out great.
-Bake at 350 for 55-60 minutes (larger pans) or 40-45 minutes (smaller pans), or until a toothpick inserted in the center comes out clean.
+Bake for 55-60 minutes (larger pans) or 40-45 minutes (smaller pans), or until a toothpick inserted in the center comes out clean.

 - Place the pans on a wire rack for about 10 minutes before removing the loaves from pans.
-Cool completely on wire racks and then drizzle with the Cream Cheese Glaze if desired.
+Cool completely on wire racks and then drizzle with the cream cheese glaze if desired.

 - To make the Cream Cheese Glaze, beat cream cheese with an electric mixer for 1-2 minutes and then add powdered sugar.
 Mix well for about a minute and then add the milk, mixing on low speed until smooth.
 If you need to thin the glaze a bit in order to drizzle it, add a little more milk and mix until you have the perfect consistency.
 I just drizzled mine with a spoon but you could put it in a squeeze bottle too.
-Enjoy!

 Video